 But then the wind died down and the sun came out.
 The trees are resting from the storm.

-Children: It's not a strong air movement.
+Children: This is not a strong air movement.

 Educator: And finally it was the turn of the younger brother.
 Then he began to prove that he was the most necessary and important.

-In front of you I am a windmill
+In front of you I'm a breeze

-Restless windmill
+Restless Windbreaker

 I run like a kid.